capactio/website/docs/architecture/e2e-architecture.md

 OCF manifests are stored in [Hub](#hub).

-### UI

-UI is the easy way to manage Actions and consume [Hub](#hub) content.

-It exposes the following functionalities:
-- see available Implementations for a given system, grouped by InterfaceGroups and Interfaces,
-- see the available TypeInstances, along with theirs status and metrics,
-- render and execute Actions, with advanced rendering mode support.

-UI does all HTTP requests to [Gateway](#gateway).

 ### CLI

 CLI is command line tool which makes easier with working the [OCF](#ocf) manifests and Actions.